centmonit/centmonit-release/README.md

 We give it free for 02 Monit agents forever.
-If you need more, pls check the purchase form in Dashboard.
-I promise that the cost will be very reasonable!
+If you need more, pls check the purchase form in Dashboard. we promise that the cost will be very reasonable!